wp-plugins/wp2yt-uploader/readme.txt

 == Screenshots ==

 1. Main plugin screen.
-Selected icon, preview and provided code can be seen.
+Pacman icon selected, generated code visible.
-2. Some more icons.
+2. Some more icons included in this plugin.
-3. Main plugin screen with a different icon selected.
-4. Social networking icons, mail icons etc.
+3. All included icons in the icon selection screen in the dashboard.

 == Changelog ==
 = 1.1 =